Also on this page:

 How to Apply: Just get accepted into an eligible program and ask for the WUE rate.
 Schools do have discretion over funds, and some limit the number of WUE scholars each year.

 Depending on where you go to school, you may have the option of living on campus.
-Only one of the state’s four technical institutes (Southeast Tech) has on-campus housing, and it can accommodate fewer than 10 percent of students.
+Only one of the state’s four technical institutes (Southeast Tech) has on-campus housing, and it can accommodate fewer than 10% of students.
 The state’s four-year universities are accustomed to providing student housing because the South Dakota Board of Regents requires underclassmen at public universities to live on campus unless they qualify for an exemption (e.g., they are married or live with parents in the area).
 If campus housing is an option for you, consider it.
 For starters, it is a great way to adjust to student life.
 But it also provides an easy way to cut expenses because campus residence halls and apartment prices are inclusive of utilities, internet and furniture — and nearly eliminate the need for transportation.
 And if you’re coming up with reasons not to, look again.
 Have kids?
-South Dakota State University has family housing; a one-bedroom apartment goes for $349.70 a month, and a two bedroom for $552.
-That’s already less than the cost of an average apartment in town, without considering the cost of utilities off campus.
+South Dakota State University has family housing that may be cheaper than an average apartment in town (especially when you consider utility costs).
 Don’t want to have to move out in the summer?
 Some schools, including Southeast Tech and University of South Dakota, make it easy and affordable for students to stay on campus from May to September, thereby eliminating moving costs and utility setup off campus.
 Use an online calculator to estimate what you’d pay in a campus residence compared to off of it.
-One of the best tools is by Yahoo.

-Overall, South Dakota has a manageable cost of living, with the average studio apartment in the state renting for $463 in 2014, nearly $200 below the national average.
-Of course, rates vary in different parts of the state, with tiny Aberdeen cheaper than touristy Rapid City, and Sioux Falls somewhere in between.
+Overall, South Dakota has a manageable cost of living.
+Of course, housing costs vary in different parts of the state, with tiny Aberdeen cheaper than touristy Rapid City, and Sioux Falls somewhere in between.
 All of which is to say that getting a place off campus won’t cost too much.
 Some schools will even help you do it.
 Mitchell Technical Institute posts a detailed listing of off-campus houses and apartments within a 20-mile radius and helps students find roommates via its student housing page.
 South Dakota School of Mines and Technology features not only a housing search engine on its website, but also a list of questions to ask potential landlords.
 And don’t forget costs not directly related to housing.
 Schools like Northern State University have commuter meal plans so you can have an affordable dinner when you’re too busy to cook.
 If you’re exploring the commuter option, supplement the options on your school’s off-campus housing webpage with apartments and homes from SDHousingSearch.com.
 CampusRent.com also has up-to-date listings of area apartments.
 If you’re facing a gap in housing, using a shelter temporarily is always an option.
 The Department of Veterans Affairs keeps a list of shelters in the state.

 The biggest and best hospital in the state is the Sanford School of Medicine at University of South Dakota.
 The region is dotted with Sanford buildings, but the main one, Sanford USD Medical Center, is in Sioux Falls.
 The smaller Sanford Clinic Vermillion is right on the USD campus in Vermillion, where it offers several free and discounted services to students, including acute care visits, immunizations, labs, physical exams and STD tests.
 Your school doesn’t need a hospital attached in order for you to get quality care.
 A clinic will do just fine.
 Students at Dakota State University, for instance, can visit a clinic nurse as much as they want for acute care, and they get three free visits a year with a physician.
 Unfortunately, the state’s technical institutes do not have campus health centers.
 However, like most schools, they generally provide free access to trained counselors.
 Look to South Dakota State University and Lake Area Technical Institute for examples of what’s available.
 Of course, bigger medical problems require a trip off campus, and even if something in your body is temporarily broken, you don’t want to permanently break your budget.
 That’s where community health centers come in.
 They use sliding scale rates to provide care at costs anyone can afford.
 Get a full list using Get Covered South Dakota’s locator tool.
 The same concept exists for community mental health centers.
 If you’re a member of a tribe, you’ll also want to consult the Great Plains office of the Indian Health Service for subsidized physical, mental and dental healthcare.
 Speaking of dental care, there are no fully fledged dental schools in South Dakota, but there is a dental hygiene department at USD.
 It operates two clinics — one in Vermillion and one in Sioux Falls — that offer basic services at costs much lower than outside dentists (because students are performing them).
 You won’t be able to get fillings, but cleanings and X-rays are a go.
 For oral care in other parts of the state or other parts of your mouth, discover low-cost options at FreeDentalCare.us.